biocatiit/website/content/pages/sector/orientation_6.rst

 If you need to use liquid nitrogen, please ask a BioCAT Staff member.
 When working with liquid nitrogen, you must wear waterproof cryogenic gloves, a cryogenic apron, and a full face shield.
-You must also work to mitigate splash hazards.
-Do not dispose of liquid nitrogen in any sinks.
+You must also work to mitigate splash hazards. **Do not dispose of liquid nitrogen in any sinks.**

-If you need to use dry-ice, you must wear waterproof cryogenic gloves and safety goggles.
-Do not dispose of dry-ice in any sinks.
+If you need to use dry-ice, please ask a BioCAT Staff member.
+You must wear waterproof cryogenic gloves and safety goggles. **Do not dispose of dry-ice in any sinks.**

 Tricycle usage
 ==============